Bonogin, Queensland: Demographics

+Education

+There are no schools in Bonogin.
+The nearest government primary schools are Mudgeeraba Creek State School and Clover Hill State School, both in neighbouring Mudgeeraba to the north.
+The nearest government secondary school is Robina State High School in Robina to the north.

 Bonogin Creek

 Part of the City of Gold Coast's Beaches to Bushland volunteer restoration program includes Bonogin Creek.
 The primary tributary of the creek begins in the Gold Coast hinterland.
 A hinterland regional park bushcare group was established in 1999 to address conservation of local plant species and also attempt to restore natural habitat of the creek.
 Davenport Park is a suburban park running along a lower point of the creek, within suburban Bonogin.
 In 2013 Bonogin Valley bushcare group formed to help with restoration of the park and creek area.

 Amenities

 The Gold Coast City Council operates a fortnightly mobile library service which visits Davenport Park on Bonogin Road East.